 Cabling for the Tertiary Mirror Assembly is routed through the interior of the mirror cell weldment.
-Cables terminate on one end at panel connectors on the outside of the Primary Mirror Assembly as shown in drawing TBD.
-The cables exit through the cell wall on the inside center hole.
-There they terminate at connectors attached to the Primary Mirror Assembly.
-This routing leaves the Cassegrain instrument mounting surface unobstructed and allows the tertiary and primary mirrors to be removed without pulling cables.
+Cables terminate on the outside of the Primary Mirror Assembly at panel connectors as shown in drawing TBD.
+At the other end, the cables exit through the cylindrical bore in the center of the cell and terminate at connectors attached to the Primary Mirror Assembly.
+This routing and connector arrangement leaves the Cassegrain instrument mounting surface unobstructed and allows the tertiary and primary mirrors to be removed without pulling cables.